 Different ways to incorporate carom seeds in cooking

 Carom seeds whole or in powdered form are often used in various recipes in India because of its strong aromatic essence.
-Most Indian ‘spices’ are actually medicines which fulfill both the purpose of adding flavor as well as being good for health.
+Most Indian ‘spices’ are actually medicines which fulfil both the purpose of adding flavour as well as being good for health.

 – Carom seeds are commonly added to deep-fried foods, such as fritters, in Indian cooking, to help ease of digestion.

-– Carom seeds can be added while baking different kinds of breads like regular bread, pita bread, Indian roti, paratha or naan.
+– Carom seeds can be added while baking different kinds of bread like regular bread, pita bread, Indian roti, paratha or naan.

 – As with the case with everything, consume Carom seeds in moderation.